sanjithbonela/IIS_Project/README.md

 # IIS_Project

-In this part of the project, we implement the landmarks detection of ASL Videos using ML/DL architectures.
-The project consists of three phases and one optional phase: landmarks detection, gesture recognition, and the appropriate response of the gesture by Furhat Robot and with optional being End-to-End Learning.
+This project consists of three phases and one optional phase: landmarks detection, gesture recognition, and the appropriate response of the gesture by Furhat Robot and with optional being End-to-End Learning.
+Currently, we implemented the landmarks detection of ASL Videos using ML/DL architectures.

-This the first part of final project is in Intelligent Interactive Systems course at Uppsala University.
+This final project is a part of in [Intelligent Interactive Systems](https://www.uu.se/en/admissions/freestanding-courses/course/?kKod=1MD039&typ=1) course at Uppsala University.

 Input - An anonymous video of ASL.